+This is one of the most common questions related to camping hygiene that I hear.
 Of course, going pee in the woods is easy for most people – it’s number two that gets a little trickier.

 The key is understanding local regulations to ensure that you follow all of the rules and keep the surrounding environment safe in the process.

 Backpacking or camping on your period might seem like a deal breaker.

 But there’s actually quite a few ways to make it more than manageable.
 According to REI, you might stress out the first time, but you’ll soon realize that backpacking with your period is no big deal.

 The first order of business is making the choice between tampons and menstrual cups.
 In all reality, when it comes to tampons versus menstrual cups for camping, you should just go with what you normally use at home.